Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Introduction

 In Section \ref{sec:jacobi-forms} we recall the definitions of Siegel--Jacobi (cusp) forms.
 We discuss in detail the universal family $\pi \colon\caB(\Gamma) \to \caA(\Gamma)$ of principally polarized abelian varieties, and describe Siegel--Jacobi forms as global sections of a line bundle $L_{k,m}$ over $\caB(\Gamma)$.
 We also give an explicit description of the invariant metric $h$ on this line bundle.

 In Section~\ref{sec:toro-comp} we describe the theory of toroidal compactifications of $\caA(\Gamma)$ and $\caB(\Gamma)$ and discuss extensions of $L_{k,m}$ and $h$ over the compactifications.
-We prove that one can choose the toroidal compactifications and the extensions in such a way that the extended invariant metric is toroidal psh (Proposition \ref{prop:7}).
+Here we give a proof of Kramer's conjecture (Corollary \ref{cor:6}).
+Moreover, we prove that one can choose the toroidal compactifications and the extensions in such a way that the extended invariant metric is toroidal psh (Proposition \ref{prop:7}).
 This leads to the observation that the b-divisor associated to the line bundle of Siegel--Jacobi forms with its invariant metric is toroidal (Corollary~\ref{cor:toroidal}).

 In Section~\ref{sec:proofs_main} we give the proof of our main result.
 We start by giving an explicit formula for the relevant conical function (Lemma \ref{lemm:13}).
 We then observe that this function is not piecewise linear.
 It follows that the associated toroidal b-divisor is not Cartier (see Corollary \ref{cor:1}), from which we deduce Theorem~\ref{th:intro-not-fin-gen}.